 In our Haynesville and Marcellus operating areas, we utilize fixed methane monitoring technology to detect emissions at our production sites.
-We are currently utilizing more than 2,000 sensors across both areas.
+More than 2,000 sensors are deployed across our assets.

 Portfolio Resilience

 Chesapeake utilizes the International Energy Agency (IEA)'s World Energy Outlook (WEO) to assess the company's current portfolio against potential scenarios in a lower carbon future.
 This analysis is in addition to the industry outlook research we utilize as part of our strategic planning - including economic and policy projections, supply and demand forecasts and future business conditions.